PAR-Government/using-fragments-atak/README.md

 If you want a ribbon/title bar to consistently show on each screen, consider the following:
     - A reusable layout resource.
 Consuming layout resources would utilize Android's `<include>` or `<merge>` tags their XML.
     - A reusable control with a nice API (preferably this one).
 This is achievable through subclassing a layout widget like `LinearLayout` or `ConstraintLayout`.
 2. I have to admit: I hate intents.
 I might hate them more than  Android's prefrences!
-In this case, intents are a fine mechanism, but if you come up with something that doesn't rely on them then :thumbs_up:.
+In this case, intents are a fine mechanism, but if you come up with something that doesn't rely on them then :thumbsup:.
 Please feel free to contribute it here to help others!

 Contribute
 ----------